Citrus Heights Car Crash Involving Horse

 Who handles collisions involving farm animals?

-The Law Offices of Edward A. Smith has handled many collisions involving horses and other farm animals.
+The Edward A Smith Law Offices has handled many collisions involving horses and other farm animals.
 These accidents most often occur like this:

 - A head on crash due to the animal traveling across the road unexpectedly.